-Correcting a Tax Payment or Business Tax Return Error
+Correcting a Business Tax Return or Payment Error

 Everyone makes mistakes.
 The trick is knowing what to do to fix those mistakes.
 If you are dealing with the IRS, those mistakes can mean costly fines and penalties.
 But there are some ways to minimize fines and penalties and keep your relationship with the IRS positive.
 If you find you have missed a tax payment (an estimated payment or payroll tax deposit, for example) or failed to file a tax return on time, here are some suggestions for ways to make amends to the IRS:

 Contact the IRS directly and ask what you should do.
 Find your local IRS office and make that call.
 The IRS may have a specific procedure they want you to use to make the correction — for missed payroll tax deposits, for example.
 Be sure you get the name of the person you are speaking to and the day and time of your call, in case you have to verify the phone call.